 Lifting installations are indispensable in concrete demolition, strip-out, tunnel construction, and natural stone extraction.
-They provide the basis for holding, lifting, lowering, or precisely positioning components in a controlled manner—often in combination with hydraulic demolition tools such as concrete demolition shears or rock and concrete splitters from Darda GmbH.
+They provide the basis for holding, lifting, lowering, or precisely positioning components in a controlled manner – often in combination with hydraulic demolition tools such as concrete demolition shears or rock and concrete splitters from Darda GmbH.
 This ensures loads are safely controlled, separation cuts become plannable, and workflows are organized efficiently and with low vibration.
+In practice, a lifting installation – also described as a lifting system or hoisting setup – supports segmented dismantling, maintains defined cut gaps, and reduces hazards in confined work areas.

 Use and significance in deconstruction and demolition